 The Commitment's activities will better facilitate establishing a business in Nigeria by enhancing the infrastructure required to enhance business performance and making government involvement in business processes more efficient and transparent.
-Many of the commitment's milestones are not specific enough to be verifiable.
+Although Milestone 5.1 is clearly verifiable, most of the other commitment's milestones lack specificity.
 For example, Milestone 5.2 does not explain how the land documentation would be made easier to obtain, and it was unclear who would undertake a downward review of business registration and fees (Milestone 5.
 4).
-Finally, Milestone 5.1 is more of an indicator than a milestone.

 The commitment should have a minor potential impact.
 According to Ayokunu Ojeniyi (Enabling Business Environment Secretariat), the commitment has the potential to bring about change.
-Improvement in the World Bank, coupled with adequate, transparent, credit information available to financial institutions are expected to encourage the overall climate business, which in turn may incentivize the government to be more transparent.
-The milestones addressed factors previously identified as hampering conducting businesses in Nigeria (critical infrastructure, business registration, access to credit), but the lack of specificity (specifying responsible agencies) mitigate the commitment's potential impact.
+Improvement in the World Bank's Ease of Doing Business ranking, coupled with adequate, transparent, credit information available to financial institutions are expected to encourage the overall climate business, which in turn may incentivize the government to be more transparent.
+The milestones addressed factors previously identified as hampering conducting business in Nigeria (critical infrastructure, business registration, access to credit), but the lack of specificity (specifying responsible agencies) mitigates the commitment's potential impact.